About Us - Our Members

 Mike currently keeps budgies (for which he has won numerous awards), has an assortment of british birds (green finches, redpoles, and gold finches) and a few others.

 Mike & Lindsay's two winning birds (and associated trohpies) from the budgie nationals 2010.
+On the left is the Best Bird, on the right is Best CYCR. |

-Best Gloster In Show at Ashburton 2022
+Best Gloster Canary In Show at Ashburton 2022 |

 Jaydean Washington